tomswartz07/rfduino/README.md

 A suite of Arduino sketches and libraries to transmit and receive data via [Amplitude Shift Keying](https://en.wikipedia.org/wiki/Amplitude-shift_keying) and Manchester encoding.

-The code is specifically tailored to a set of 315MHz RF hardware.
+The code contained in this repository is specifically tailored to a set of 315MHz RF hardware.

 If you dislike the Arduino IDE, there is a Makefile provided to help quickly build and upload the sketches.
 The Makefile has been tested for use with the latest versions of Arduino and avrdude.